inferno-framework/us-core-test-kit/docs/Overview_Client.md

 ### 2 Read & Search

-This group contains the majority of the US Core client tests and involve a two-step process where
+This group contains the majority of the US Core client tests.
+Execution involves a two-step process where
 - Inferno waits while the client makes requests to access data on Inferno's simulated US Core server.